 At the undergraduate level, this begins with a firm foundation in the liberal arts and sciences.
 Through the core curriculum and major fields of study, students learn to think logically and creatively, to synthesize and integrate methods and insights from a variety of disciplines, and to express themselves effectively orally, in writing, and through media.
-Students consider the ethical dimensions of the subjects they study and become more aware of their own values, the values of others, and the implications of the choices they make in their public and private lives.
+Students consider the ethical dimensions of the subjects they study and become more aware of their own values, the values of others, and implications of the choices they make in their public and private lives.
 They explore diverse cultures through coursework, extracurricular programs, international study, internships, and service opportunities.
-Students in all programs learn critical thinking and problem- solving skills requisite for effective leadership in a complex and diverse society.
+Students in all programs learn critical thinking and problem-solving skills requisite for effective leadership in a complex and diverse society.

 The Marist ideal of excellence in education finds distinctive expression in programs tailored for the graduate and adult learners the College has long served.
-Study at the graduate level emphasizes breadth and depth of knowledge for careerdevelopment.
+Study at the graduate level emphasizes breadth and depth of knowledge for career development.
 In a climate of collegiality, students refine the intellectual and personal qualities they need to contribute to their fields.
 Graduate, undergraduate degree completion, and professional programs are designed to accommodate the needs of adult students to balance education with work and family responsibilities.
 Maintaining the high standards that characterize all educational offerings, Marist presents programs for adult students in alternate locations, formats, and methods of delivery.

-A distinguishing feature of the Marist education is the manner in which information technology is used to support teaching, learning, and scholarship.
-The College, a leader in educational applications of information technology, offers students access to advanced technologies to help them develop as lifelong learners and productive members of their communities.
-Technology resources are combined with flexible and innovative program formats to expand access to higher education for all students.
+A distinguishing feature of the Marist education is the manner in which information technology, offers students access to advanced technologies to help them develop as lifelong learners and productive members of their communities.
+Technology resources are combined with flexible and innovative programs formats to expand access to higher education for all students.